 A quality diversity study in EvoDevo processes for engineering design (July 2024)

-This presentation was given by Dr Edgar Buchanan Berumen, a member of our RIED Team from the University of York, to the IEEE sponsored World Congress on Computational Intelligence, from June 30 – July 5, in Yokohama, Japan.
+This presentation was given by Dr Edgar Buchanan Berumen, a member of our RIED Team from the University of York, to the IEEE sponsored World Congress on Evolutionary Computation, one of three flagship conferences at the IEEE WCCI 2024, from June 30 – July 5, in Yokohama, Japan.

 Other RIED team members including Simon Hickinbotham, Rahul Dubey, Imelda Field, Andrew Colligan, Mark Price and Andy Tyrrell contributed to the paper.